chromium/chromium/chrome/test/chromedriver/docs/threading.md

 If the command is global (i.e., affecting all sessions), it is executed directly on the command thread.
-Most commands, however, target specific sessions, and are dispatched to the appropriate session thread to execute.
+Most commands, however, target specific sessions, and are dispatched to the appropriate session thread to execute.\
+New session command (details below) does not target a specific session; instead it creates a new session thread for the session so that it can later be targeted by other commands.

 Regardless of which thread executes the command, when the command finishes, [`HttpHandler::PrepareResponse`](https://source.chromium.org/chromium/chromium/src/+/master:chrome/test/chromedriver/server/http_handler.cc?q="void%20HttpHandler::PrepareResponse")